 Third Month Baby Milestones: The Senses

 Your baby will still prefer to look at brightly colored toys.
 That’s because sharp contrasts are easier to see.
 Faces are absolutely fascinating to 3-month-old babies.
-Look at your baby and he will stare back into your eyes.
-Your infant will also gaze intently at his own reflection in a crib mirror.
+Look at them and they will stare back into your eyes.
+Your infant will also gaze intently at their own reflection in a crib mirror.